jimdigriz/debian-clearfog-gt-8k/README.md

 We use a slightly different approach that what is [outlined by SolidRun on their website](https://developer.solid-run.com/knowledge-base/armada-8040-machiatobin-u-boot-and-atf/#from-u-boot):

  * using a USB stick for a 1.5MB image seems excessive
- * this approach covers what you need to do even when oyur unit is bricked
+ * this approach covers what you need to do even when your unit is bricked
  * no need to use `download-serial.sh` when u-boot already has `mrvl_uart.sh` which is easily to get working

 Start by building the firmware, downloading ~450MB plus roughly 10 mins: